The following Commercial practice note provides comprehensive and up to date legal information covering:

 Brexit: As of exit day (11pm on 31 January 2020) the UK is no longer an EU Member State.
 However, in accordance with the Withdrawal Agreement, the UK has entered an implementation period, during which it continues to be subject to EU law.
 This has an impact on this Practice Note.
 For further guidance, see Brexit Bulletin—key updates, research tips and resources and Brexit toolkit.

-The United Kingdom’s withdrawal from the European Union on exit day has a number of implications for the drafting, negotiation and enforcement of contracts governed by English law.
+The United Kingdom’s withdrawal from the European Union on exit day, the implementation period, and the period beyond each have a number of implications for the drafting, negotiation and enforcement of contracts governed by English law.
 This Practice Note considers the impact of Brexit on boilerplate clauses specifically.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial

 The principle of transferred maliceIf a person has a malicious intent towards X and, in carrying out that intent, injures Y, he is guilty of an offence.
 So, if D shoots at A with intent to kill him but kills B by mistake it is murder; the mistake as to the identity of the victim is irrelevant as D

 Dividends involve a distribution of cash or a distribution of non-cash assets (known as a distribution in kind or a distribution in specie).A scrip dividend (in a tax context, sometimes referred to as a stock dividend) allows a shareholder to receive new shares in a company as an alternative to a